Student Organization FAQ's

 To create an internal bank account, or a FOAP, Student Organizations should complete the Agency Fund Request Form on OwlConnect.
 To complete this form, student organizations will need an updated copy of their constitution and current roster of the executive board.
 Upon completion, Student Activities will work with the campus partners to establish the account.
 This process takes roughly 3-4 weeks.

 How does my student organization make an external bank account?

 The first step in creating an external bank account is to create an EIN number.
 The EIN will essentially serve as the organization’s “social security” number, so that no individual is using their actual social security information to set up the bank account.
 After creating the EIN, the student organization can go to OwlConnect and complete the Student Org Bank Verification Form.
 This form asks Student Activities to verify for PNC that your organization is officially recognized by Temple.
-Once it is completed, Student Activities will send a signed form to the student organization.
-The final step is to take the EIN, Bank Verification Form, and your organization’s constitution to PNC to set up the account.
+Once it is completed, Student Activities will send a paper form to the student organization to complete and bring to Student Activities to sign.
+The final step is to take the EIN, signed Bank Verification Form, and your organization’s constitution to PNC to set up the account.

 - Can my org have a website through Temple?